 - Select the retention namespace for the partition.

 Log.
-Any log that is not affected by a partition rule will be stored in the
+Any log that isn't affected by a partition rule will be stored in the

 Log partition by default.

-You can query multiple partitions simultaneously.
-For best performance, select the smallest number of partitions possible.
+You can query multiple partitions at the same time.
+For the best performance, select the smallest number of partitions possible.